What is the FE Exam retake policy?

 How long should you study for the FE Exam?

 Every student varies in how much they need to study.
-However, based on our research, the average passing student studies around 200-400 hours, which is usually distributed as around 3-4 hours a day for 3 months.
+However, based on our research at Study For FE, the average passing student studies around 200-400 hours, which is usually distributed as around 3-4 hours a day for 3 months.
 You can take a look at our blog for more details.

 Why take the FE Exam?
 Is the FE Exam worth it?